yale-swe/f22-yalenav/client/README.md

 ```

 The heart of our application.
-Any code held in constants refers to global variables that we use across the application.
-Any code held in css relates to our map and components' styling.
+Any code held in `constants.ts` refers to global variables that we use across the application.
+Any code held in `css` relates to our map and components' styling.

 ### 🧭 Navigation